Everything You Need to Know About Employee Communication

 - The tone of your voice.
-People can hear, in your voice, if you’re smiling.
-Your voice reveals emotion, tiredness, boredom–you can say one thing with your words, but your voice can imply another.
+People can hear it in your voice if you’re smiling.
+Your voice reveals emotion, tiredness, boredom—you can say one thing with your words, but your voice can imply another.

 Good communication requires a message sent and received correctly the entire way.
 There can be no twisting or warping of the message along the way.
 That sounds simple, but there are many ways the message can get lost in translation.

 We each have a different style of communicating.
 It might be based on culture or personality (which we’ll cover in a bit).
 Here are some competing communication styles:

 - Direct vs. Indirect.
 Direct styles prefer when people speak up and are blunt and to the point.
 They don’t want to waste time with extraneous communication.
 Indirect styles approach a topic from the sides, without saying it directly.
 Direct styles won’t pick up on what indirect styles are implying.

 - Competitive vs. Affiliative.
 Some employees are always in a competition, others prefer group consensus.
 Competitive styles try to establish power and dominate.
 Affiliative styles, on the other hand, want input from others and are less assertive.
 Affiliative styles are easily made silent if competitive styles are allowed free reign.